bob-fornal/work-notes/Cloud/AWS/CSAA/S3--Simple-Storage-Service.md

 ### User Based

-* IAM Policies - which API calls should be allowed for a specific user from IAM console.
+* IAM Policies - which API calls should be allowed for a specific user from the IAM console.

-### Resource Based
+### Resource-Based

-* Bucket Policies  - bucket wide rules from the S3 console - allows cross account access.
+* Bucket Policies  - bucket-wide rules from the S3 console - allows cross-account access.
 * Object Access Control List (ACL) - finer grain.
 * Bucket Access Control List (ACL) - less common.

 **Note**: An IAM principal can access an S3 object if ...

-* The user IAM permissions allow it *OR* the resource pollicy ALLOWS it
+* The user IAM permissions allow it *OR* the resource policy ALLOWS it
 * *AND* there is no explicit DENY.

 ## S3 Bucket Policies

-JSON based policies.
+JSON-based policies.

 * Resources: Buckets and objects.
 * Actions: Set of API to Allow or Deny.